okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

 title: Schedule drift detection daily
 ---

-# Managing multiple Okta environments tutorial 6: Schedule drift detection daily
+# Manage multiple Okta environments tutorial 6: Schedule drift detection daily

 In the previous tutorial, you learned how to detect changes in the production environment and synchronize those changes back to your development environment.
 Now you'll add a workflow to trigger a daily plan run through Terraform.
 Specifically, you'll create a workflow to run a speculative plan to detect changes in the production environment daily at 0900 EST.

-If any changes are detected, it will send a notification message to a Slack channel.
+If any changes are detected, it sends a notification message to a Slack channel.

 > **Note:** You have various options for where to send the notification.
 This example uses Slack.
 If you don't have Slack, it's easy to create a trial account if you want to follow along, or you can choose a different destination and use this example as a guide.